polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 your database DDL SQL to a module, assuming your module has the same name as your database.
 If you use this feature, Magic will automatically create your database, and even apply migration scripts if required during installation.

+## CI/CD

+You can even connect creation of such modules, and automatically deploying them to for instance a GitHub action using CI/CD, by creating a token using your _"username/Generate Token"_ menu item.
+This give you a JWT token you can use to authenticate a process such that it's allowed to invoke your `/magic/system/file-system/install-module` endpoint, that will allow you to automatically upload a zip file, and re-install it after uploading it.